ALL Metrics

 Behavioural response

 In the initial stages of the global pandemic caused by COVID-19, individuals exhibited a range of behavioural responses to concerns, fears, and suspicions.
-Such behaviours include maintaining compliance with hemodialysis, concealing one’s health status, and disregarding social etiquette.
-This is exemplified by patients with dependent terminal chronic renal failure who undergo hemodialysis therapy to maintain survival.
-From the outset of the pandemic, participants expressed concern and apprehension about COVID-19.
-Nevertheless, all participants endeavoured to persevere with their hemodialysis regimen.
+Such behaviors include adhering to hemodialysis regimens, concealing one’s health status, and disregarding social etiquette.
+This is particularly evident among patients with terminal chronic renal failure who undergo hemodialysis therapy to sustain their survival.
+From the start of the pandemic, participants expressed concern and apprehension about COVID-19.
+Despite this, all participants made efforts to continue with their hemodialysis treatment.

 “I’m concerned because my throat is itchy and I’ve been told that coughing is a symptom of corona.
-If I can treat it myself, I’d prefer to do so and not have to tell anyone else” (P2)
+If I can handle it myself, I’d rather do so and not have to tell anyone” (P2)

 “what else can I do?
 This is my fate; I have to go to dialysis if I want to survive” (P15)